OGRECave/ogre/Docs/src/rtss.md

 ## light_count

 Override dynamic light count.
-Allows to customize which lights the RTSS will consider.
+Fix the number of lights to be used in the shader.
+Avoids shader recompilation when the number of lights changes.
 @par
-Format: `light_count <pointLights> <directionalLights> <spotLights>`
+Format: `light_count <count>`

 <a name="triplanarTexturing"></a>